Tutorial

 Internal Server Error (500)

 A 500 Internal Server Error is vague by nature, which makes it tricky.
-It’s often caused by a corrupted .htaccess file or a PHP memory limit issue.
+A corrupted .htaccess file or a PHP memory limit issue often causes it.

 How to fix it: Via FTP, rename your .htaccess file to .htaccess_old, then regenerate it from Settings → Permalinks.
 If that doesn’t work, increase your PHP memory limit by adding define(‘WP_MEMORY_LIMIT’, ‘256M’); to wp-config.php.